Have a free weekend and want to do something exciting? Well I have the itinerary for you!

-Day 1: Drive from Las Vegas to Page, AZ
+Day 1: Driving from Las Vegas to Antelope Canyon / Horseshoe Bend Area

 The hike up is barely considered a hike.
 Unless you’re super old, or like, super hungover..
 In that case bring lots of water, take plenty of breaks and where some good shoes 🙂

 The pictures do not do this place justice almost to the point where I didn’t want to show anyone!
 Anytime someone asks me what this canyon looks like, I just encourage them to see it for themselves.
 I could have sat on the ledge of this cliff and stared out into this canyon for ever.
 It is massive!

 End the night getting margaritas at the only Mexican restaurant in that tiny town – El Tapatio!

 I did a lot of reading on the difference between the upper and lower canyon.
 We only had a few hours so unfortunately could not do both, so I decided on the lower canyon.
 My decision was based on the fact that many travel websites said it was far less crowded… HA, Not sure if that is 100% accurate!

 It will be very very crowded and they will be shuffling people through, rushing you on your pictures.. still worth it though.